Libungan: History

 The Manobo are the earlier settlers of the place and was eventually settled by other ethnic groups mainly by Cebuanos from Cebu who found the place suitable for them because of its terrain.
 Many immigrants from Luzon and Visayas came to settle in Libungan in the early 1930s.
 During World War II, the area of Demapaco was used by guerrillas as hideouts and the Libungan River became a battleground.
 After the Liberation in 1945, more settlers came to Libungan who cleared the forest and used the area's fertile lands for agriculture.

 In 1955, when Libungan was still a part of Midsayap, many Libungan residents were elected to the Municipal Council of Midsayap.
 The Midsayap Municipal Council passed a resolution to the Provincial Government which in turn pass a similar resolution to the national government which seeks to create the Municipality of Libungan.
 Libungan was established as a separate municipality on August 7, 1961.
 Under Executive Order No. 414 dated January 27, 1961, Libungan was established as a regular municipality with 14 barangays.
 The number of barangays within Libungan increased to 32 in the following years but in 1969, Alamada, a new municipality was created from some of Libungan's barangays.

 After the creation of Alamada, the municipality maintained its 19 barangays, part of which are the former barangays of Midsayap, namely Libungan (Poblacion), Barongis, Cabaruyan, Batiocan, Sinawingan, Baguer, Montay and Demapaco.
 Other barangays that compose the municipality are Abaga, Cabpangi, Grebona, Gumaga, Kapayawi, Kiloyao, Malengen, Sinapangan, Kitubod, Nicaan and Palakat, which later became defunct.
 Under Resolution No. 35 dated December 14, 1978, Palao and Ulamian was established with the total number of barangays of Libungan becoming 20.

 Libungan was affected by two fires which had a socio-economic implications to the municipality which destroyed a commercial establishment and local government building.
-The former occurred on January 16, 1979, and the later occurred on February 17, 1989.
-After just a week after the fire at the municipal hall, the EDSA Revolution occurred which led to the installation of Corazon Aquino as president after the then president Ferdinand Marcos was deposed.
+The former occurred on January 16, 1979, and the later occurred on February 17, 1986.
+A week after the second fire, the EDSA Revolution occurred which led to the installation of Corazon Aquino as president after Ferdinand Marcos was deposed.
 Reorganization of political leadership was made and Libungan was affected.